caomw/pcl-bundler-reader/README.md

 ### Running the code

 The system takes one parameter: the Bundler file containing the 3D scene.
+If a —normals o -n flag is specified, then normals are estimated and their orientation is corrected.

 ### PointXYZRGBNormalCam??